| Sources: GoDucks.com, 247Sports, SI Oregon (2025-2026)

 Oregon's defense under Chris Hampton is built around creating chaos in the secondary.
 The Ducks lost Nikko Reed, a key safety, to the NFL.
 Perich does not just replace Reed.
 He upgrades the position.
 Five interceptions as a freshman is elite production at any level.
 He reads quarterbacks like a veteran.
 He closes on the ball like a cornerback.
 And he tackles like a linebacker.
 Paired with Peyton Woodyard at the other safety spot, Oregon may have the best safety duo in the Big Ten in 2026.

-Perich should be a Day 1 starter.
-The spring game will show you how Hampton integrates him into the defense.
-Watch for how deep he plays, whether he is used as a single-high safety or more of a roaming weapon.
-Also watch his communication with the cornerback room, which is undergoing its own competition between Na'eem Offord, Brandon Finney Jr., and Dorian Brew.
+Perich is a Day 1 starter.
+The April 25 spring game showed how Hampton integrates him into the defense, with Perich rotating across single-high and roaming-weapon looks.
+The bigger storyline coming out of spring is the cornerback competition next to him: Na'eem Offord vs Brandon Finney Jr. vs Dorian Brew.
 The secondary is young and talented.
 Perich is the veteran presence that holds it together.

 The Secondary Rebuild